muratk5n/thirdwave/en/README.md

 ---

-Yeea why not..
+Yeea why not.. invade Ukraine.
 He doesn't even see them as a f-ing country.
 So by implication they cannot govern themselves, so you step in.

 The Independent: "Putin declares war on Ukraine and warns foreign powers of ‘consequences’ if they interfere..
 US president Joe Biden